PRMG Full Color Logo

 Securing a fixed rate mortgage as a first-time home buyer offers stability, predictable payments, and protection against market fluctuations.
 Meeting the necessary requirements, such as a good credit score, down payment, stable income, and appropriate documentation, increases the likelihood of qualifying for this type of mortgage, enabling first-time buyers to embark on their homeownership journey with confidence and security.

-• Good Credit Score: Typically require a minimum credit score, such as 620 or higher, to qualify for a fixed rate mortgage.
+Typically require a good credit score to qualify for a fixed rate mortgage.
 A good credit score demonstrates responsible credit management and indicates to lenders that the borrower is less risky.

-• Proof of Steady Income: Lenders assess a borrower’s income and employment history to ensure they have a reliable source of income to make mortgage payments consistently.
-Typically, lenders prefer a stable employment history of at least two years and will verify income through pay stubs, W-2s, and tax returns.
+Lenders assess a borrower’s income and employment history to ensure they have a reliable source of income to make mortgage payments consistently.
+Typically, lenders prefer a stable employment history and will verify income through pay stubs, W-2s, and tax returns.

 Requirements for Refinancing into a Fixed-Rate Mortgage: